 Never assume drivers can see you

-Even if you’ve done your best to be seen, some drivers, for various reasons might not see you.
-Be aware of your surroundings, slow down at intersections and roundabouts.
+Even if you’ve done your best to be seen, some drivers, for various reasons, might not see you.
+Be aware of your surroundings, and slow down at intersections and roundabouts.
 If the vehicle isn’t slowing down even if you have the right of way, then slow down and stop.